Avocado oil vs Canola oil: Health & nutrition comparison

 Avocado oil is extracted from avocados which makes it a vegetable oil.
 It comes from the processing of avocados and extracting the oil from them.
 The pulp of the avocado is the primary source of the oil.
 Avocado oil can be eaten raw or can be used in cooking.

 Canola oil comes from rapeseed; it is considered a type of rapeseed oil.
 The rapeseed is processed, and the oil is extracted from it.
 It is considered a vegetable oil.
-However, it is different from rapeseed oil because it is more refined and processed and contains less erucic acid.
+However, it differs from rapeseed oil because it is more refined, processed, and contains less erucic acid.

 This article will discuss the difference between avocado oil and canola oil, comparing their general differences, nutritional content, weight loss and diet, and health impacts.